-IP address: how does it work and five tools to browse anonymously
+IP address: how it works and 5 tools to browse anonymously

-Did you ever notice how important your IP address is?
+Want to browse anonymously?
+Start paying attention to your IP address.
 Just as your telephone number or your house address, the IP address shows your location as soon as you start browsing.
 Without the IP address, your internet connection would be impossible.
 On the other hand, it can make you vulnerable to different web threats as well.
-Learn how your IP address works and how to protect your privacy while browsing.
+Learn how to use your IP address to protect your privacy.

 One of the most used terms in the Internet vocabulary is what they call IP (Internet Protocol) address.
 Except for technology experts, most Internet users do not understand what an IP is.
 Since IP is related to your privacy, it is very important to know how it works and what you can do if you want to browse anonymously.